JBL MRX Help, New with Driverack PA+

 I think its a great piece of technology, dont get me wrong.
 And it will save me overall time during setup.
 I think it was premature of me to honestly believe i could throw a mic up in the middle of the room and believe the driverack would be smart enough to make the room sound awesome, without the use of a sound engineering ear.

 I appreciate the heads up and lessons, Inspector Gadget, please keep them coming.
-But you gotta watch those panties sometimes, they keep wadding up on you and turning into emotioncons. :roll: :lol: :twisted: :shock: :wink:
+But you gotta watch those panties sometimes, they keep wadding up on you and turning into emotioncons. :roll: :twisted: :shock:

-Cheers mate! :D Look forward to your response.
+Cheers mate!
+Look forward to your response.

 -Mike @ Virginia